-d) Criteria 4: Compliance with the School Based Assessment (SBA) Requirements
+d) Criteria 4: Compliance with the School Based Assessment (SBA) Requirements of the seven subjects, he must satisfy the SBA requirements for all subjects, including the subjects he has failed.

 Compliance with the SBA requirements will ensure that the learner has satisfied the assessment requirements of each of the subjects, and this will confirm the learner's commitment to the subject.
-Even though the learner is required to pass only four of the seven subjects, he must satisfy the SBA requirements for all subjects, including the subjects he has failed.
+Despite the fact that the learner is required to pass only four